 Before we start the guide please note that this is to be taken as merely extra info on the class, and not as THE proper ultimate way to play it.
 Remember to have fun playing the class enjoying it in your style as these are merely guidelines that would help you get better understanding of your class.

 Unlocking Astrologian requires you to finish the “A Realm Reborn” storyline and access Heavensward main city in order to pick up the quest to unlock it.
 It will provide you with a soul stone and some initial level 30 gear as you will start the class from level 30.

 What is Astrologian?

 Astrologian is one of three healing classes available for you to play in FFXIV.
-The Astrologian is considered a hybrid between the two healing styles the other two healers specialise in.
+The Astrologian is considered a hybrid between the two healing styles the other two healers specialize in.
 While White Mages rely on raw healing power and regen effects, and Scholars rely on shielding and preemptive shielding to keep the party alive, as an Astrologian you have the power to easily switch between either style between fights, and you can be pretty good at either.
 The Astrologian might look like it has a very steep start, seeing that you begin at level 30 (especially if it’s the first healing class you try in the game) but I can guarantee that despite being given the class with a lot of skills available, it is very easy to group them and organise them to know which does what.

 As a healer, you get access to a group of Role Actions that other healer classes share.
 Below are skills that are crucial to you as a healer that I strongly recommend you choose, I might even say all of them are mandatory:

-Protect – Increases the defence of all party members for 30 minutes.
+Protect – Increases the defense of all party members for 30 minutes.

 Esuna – Dispells harmful debuffs from party members.
 Needless to say, this is a must.